theolivenbaum/resin/README.md

 # &#9084; Resin

 Resin is a document database with a search index representation of a vector space.
-This space is built up from word embeddings generated from document fields of your choice and persisted on disk as bitmaps, scannable in a streaming fashion.
+Spaces are built up from embeddings generated from document fields of your choice, persisted on disk as bitmaps, scannable in a streaming fashion.

 If you have only embeddings, no documents, you might still find the APIs useful for when you want to build and scan indices that represent them.

+Spaces are configured by implementing IModel or IStringModel.

 There is both an in-process and out-of-process (HTTP) API and there are two apps: